 How one goes about foiling a plot to release a virus is another question.
 Perhaps a double agent sabotoged the code, or perhaps they infiltrated the group, got a copy of the code, and tipped it off to antivirus vendors.
 It doesn’t really matter; that’s the NSA’s job and what matters is that they did their job.

 In other news, the mail carrier delivered my mail yesterday, and the day before too.
 Stop the presses.

 But I also question the actual damage behind this plot.
 Bricking a pile of BIOSes would be an inconvenience for a lot of people, but what would they do?
 They would take their computers in to a repair shop.
 The computer would be repaired or replaced.
 A lot of struggling retailers would get a boom in new business.
 Intel, AMD and Microsoft would get a nice bump in profits.
 Apple might too, as some of the victims might switch to Apple kit.
 And a lot of vulnerable computers running outdated software would get replaced with newer, more secure systems.

 It would be painful, but there could be some long-term benefits, much like the analog to digital conversion of television a few years ago, which caused a boom in HDTV sales.
 And in the end, national security would increase.

 And that’s assuming the attack was successful.
 The mechanism to get at the BIOS in order to change it varies.
-Dealing with all of those variables isn’t necessarily impossible, but it’s likely to be difficult.
+Dealing with all of those variables isn’t necessarily impossible, but it’s difficult, even with AMI’s source code leak.
 CIH was successful because the chipset it targeted, the Intel 430TX, was extremely common at the time.
 Nothing today is as dominant as the 430TX was in 1998, and people keep their PCs much longer now than they did then.